 Examine and expand the traditional boundaries of musicology as you research, create and teach.

-The PhD program in music with a concentration in musicology focuses on the scholarly study of music in historical contexts, musical traditions as sociocultural artifact and behavior, and performance.
-These areas are approached through investigation forms and genres, performance practices, instruments, spaces, philosophies, musical infrastructures and geographic locations.
-Faculty members include Sabine Feisst, Dave Fossum, Kay Norton, Catherine Saucier, Peter Schmelz, Ted Solis, Christopher J. Wells, and faculty associate Bliss Little.
+The PhD program in music with a concentration in musicology focuses on the scholarly study of music in historical contexts, musical traditions as sociocultural artifacts and behaviors, and performance.
+These areas are approached through the investigation of forms, genres, styles, performance practices, instruments, spaces, philosophies, musical infrastructures and geographic locations.
+Faculty members include Sabine Feisst, Dave Fossum, Kay Norton, Catherine Saucier, Peter Schmelz, Ted Solis, Christi Jay Wells, and faculty associates Bliss Little and Glen Hicks.

 Coursework includes historiography, applied musicology, methodologies and pedagogy.
 Transdisciplinary studies are encouraged with scholars and artists in the School of Music, Dance and Theatre (e.g., a studio professor, music theorist, or composer), the Herberger Institute for Design and the Arts (e.g., a Design or Dance faculty member), and faculty in schools and institutes across the university (e.g., specialists in languages, regions or cultures).